 Additionally, not only will your subscribers be your donors, but they will also be your loyal followers and your volunteers.
 Email marketing is your chance to draw people in, capture their attention, and keep them coming back to help you advocate your cause.

-Now let’s discuss the 4 tips to nonprofit email success:
+Now let’s discuss the tips for nonprofit email success:

 1. Grow your list

 You want to make sure you have a strategy in place to collect email addresses and continually grow your email list.